 |Schedule:||Official schedule representation can be found in Osiris|

 |week: 5||Thu 1-2-2018||8.30-10.30 uur||room: EDUC-GAMMA|

 |Contents:||This course discusses forms of machine learning that typically occur in multi-agent systems.
 Topics: learning and teaching, fictitious play, rational learning, no-regret learning, multi-agent reinforcement learning, evolutionary learning.

-The course assumes knowledge of probability theory, and superficial knowledge of game theory and machine learning.
+The course assumes knowledge of probability theory and game theory.

 |Literature:||Available through the course site.

 Download and print of material is a responsibility of the student.|